All about adoption and adoption

 As far as the child is concerned, the requirements for a normal type of adoption are primarily the child’s minority and legal freedom.
 A minor child who has not acquired full legal capacity may be adopted.

-As far as legal freedom is concerned, this can be achieved either by the biological parent agreeing to the adoption or by the biological parent doing one of the following:
+As far as legal freedom is concerned, this can be achieved either by the biological parent consenting to the adoption or by the biological parent doing one of the following:

 • the biological parent has been deprived of parental responsibility and thus of the right to consent to the adoption,